 By default, all converted files are stored in the Movavi Library folder.
 If you want to use a different folder, click the Folder button to the right of the Save to field and locate the desired folder on your computer.
 Click the Convert button to start the process.
 Since the Movavi app supports one of the fastest video processing technologies, your files will be converted in no time.

 With Movavi Video Converter, converting MKV to MP4 on Mac is fast and lossless!
-It also includes other features like cropping, rotating and adding watermarks to your video.
-Download the program and check it all out!
+The program also includes other features like cropping, rotating, and adding watermarks to your video.
+Download the software and check it all out!

 Movavi Video Converter